Translation: Machine translation

 Machine translation (MT) is a process whereby a computer program analyzes a source text and, in principle, produces a target text without human intervention.
 In reality, however, machine translation typically does involve human intervention, in the form of pre-editing and post-editing.
 With proper terminology work, with preparation of the source text for machine translation (pre-editing), and with reworking of the machine translation by a human translator (post-editing), commercial machine-translation tools can produce useful results, especially if the machine-translation system is integrated with a translation memory or translation management system.

-Unedited machine translation is publicly available through tools on the Internet such as Google Translate, Babel Fish (now defunct), Babylon, DeepL Translator, and StarDict.
-These produce rough translations that, under favorable circumstances, "give the gist" of the source text.
+Unedited machine translation is publicly available through tools on the Internet such as Google Translate, Almaany, Babylon, DeepL Translator, and StarDict.
+These produce rough translations that, under favorable circumstances, approximate the meaning of the source text.
 With the Internet, translation software can help non-native-speaking individuals understand web pages published in other languages.
 Whole-page-translation tools are of limited utility, however, since they offer only a limited potential understanding of the original author's intent and context; translated pages tend to be more erroneously humorous and confusing than enlightening.

 Interactive translations with pop-up windows are becoming more popular.
 These tools show one or more possible equivalents for each word or phrase.
 Human operators merely need to select the likeliest equivalent as the mouse glides over the foreign-language text.
 Possible equivalents can be grouped by pronunciation.
 Also, companies such as Ectaco produce pocket devices that provide machine translations.